 Training and networking

-ONA Local communities are at the heart of what ONA does, cultivating our most valuable resource, our members.
-Member-generated meet-ups, networking and training sessions have formed and grown in cities like New York, San Francisco, Atlanta, Seattle, Los Angeles, Boston and Washington, D.C., and internationally in London, Toronto, Italy and Spain.
+ONA Local communities are at the heart of what ONA does, cultivating our most valuable resource, our digital journalists.
+Community-generated meet-ups, networking and training sessions have formed and grown in many domestic and international cities.

 ONA annual conference

-Redesigned in 2011, our website features daily content and connections designed to cut through the daily information noise, including conversations with journalists on what they’re learning in the digital space.
+Our website features content and connections designed to cut through the daily information noise and resources to help journalists do their jobs.

 MJ Bear Fellowship

 Fellowships in the name of a late ONA founding member are awarded to three journalists under age 30 — two in the United States or Canada and one international, in partnership with MSN International — whose innovative work in independent, community and corporate news represents the best of new media.
-Fellows are assigned a personal ONA mentor for six months; paid expenses for and recognition at the annual ONA conference, and a three-year ONA membership.
+Fellows get personalized training; paid expenses for and recognition at our annual ONA conference, and a three-year ONA membership.
 See our MJ Bear Fellows and their blogs here.

 Each year, 20 students are chosen in a highly competitive process to work in the newsroom at our annual conference, where they are responsible for three days of coverage and the conference website.
 Registration and all travel expenses are covered.
 Students work side by side with mentors from leading academic institutions, and are encouraged to think creatively about how to communicate and share the extraordinary resources that emerge from a typical ONA conference.